CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * value is Integer
   * default value is 1000

-## PARAMETERS FOR INITIAL PREDICTION STEPS
+## ARGUMENTS FOR INITIAL PREDICTION STEPS

 ### geNomad options
 If this this step is selected for running (`genomad_signal=do`), the following will happen: